Boston Police Scanner Encrypted: America's First Police Force Goes Dark

 Nine Days Later: Radio Blackout During Violence

 On August 17, 2025, the Dominican Festival drew thousands to Franklin Park.
-As the event wound down, gunfire erupted, wounding five people.
+Overnight, as the celebration wound down into the early hours of August 18, gunfire erupted — five people were shot near Franklin Park.
 Officers scrambled to respond.

-But there was a problem: the main police radio channel went dark for approximately 30 minutes, according to Boston's largest police union.
-Officers responding to an active shooting had no primary communication channel.
+But there was a problem: the main police radio channel went dark for close to 30 minutes, according to Boston's largest police union, the Boston Police Patrolmen's Association.
+By the union's account, officers responding to an active shooting lost their primary communication channel.

 Union Warning